Remember To Have Fun

 The goal is Rule #1.
 Your success is what drives Rule #2.

-2024’s please keep reading – some of this is going to keep on going into next year and beyond, repeating itself.
+2025’s please keep reading – some of this is going to keep on going into next year and beyond, repeating itself.

-The details to help 2024’s still looking – it’s not easy this year, I know:
+The details to help 2025’s still looking – it’s not easy this year, I know:

-2. Coaches, who may be even more anxious than players/parents, seem to have locked in on 2-3 players and are waiting to talk in April with students who are accepted AND CAN VISIT THE SCHOOL FOR THE FIRST TIME!
+- Coaches, who may be even more anxious than players/parents, seem to have locked in on 2-3 players and are waiting to talk in April with students who are accepted AND CAN VISIT THE SCHOOL FOR THE FIRST TIME!
 The coaches seem to be waiting to find out several salient things which are causing their anxiety:

-4. b) whether any players will graduate and transfer from a Liberal Arts College to a University to begin graduate school
+- b) whether any players will graduate and transfer from a Liberal Arts College to a University to begin graduate school

-6. d) whether any player has started an internship which will lead to full time work while they complete their degree online
+- d) whether any player has started an internship which will lead to full time work while they complete their degree online

-9. g) There MAY not be any room for “walk-ons” at D1 schools due to the number of additional scholarship players allowed and “no-sit-out” portal transfers allowed.
+- f)There is apparently no longer any room for “walk-ons” at D1 schools (other than the Patriot League) due to the number of additional scholarship players allowed and “no-sit-out” portal transfers

 I close this typically long email by reiterating aforementioned information.
 As a College Advisor.
 I am focused on the challenging and changing recruiting environment in D3 for student athletes looking to Earn A College Uniform to play basketball at an academic school.
-If you need help, and this year almost everyone does, please call or email me. www.EarnACollegeUniform.com 203-329-0707 Harvey@AcademicBasketball.com
+If you need help, and this year almost everyone does, please call or email me www.EarnACollegeUniform.com 203-329-0707 Harvey@AcademicBasketball.com

 What do I do?
 I help as best I can.
 I strive to reduce anxiety, taking away headaches, eliminate “opportunity loss” by keeping players on track, fill in the communication gaps and translate what is communicated between coaches, players, parents in each direction.
 I know the coaches and have visited almost all of the academic schools.
 Can I “place” you(r son or daughter) on a team?
 No, only you(r son or daughter) can EARN that with an offer from a coach.
 I do not do, or promise, placement.
 I advise, counsel, guide and explain.
 Need any of this?
 Good.